karpathy/neuraltalk2/README.md

 # NeuralTalk2

 Recurrent Neural Network captions your images.
 Now much faster and better than the original [NeuralTalk](https://github.com/karpathy/neuraltalk).
-This implementation is **batched, uses Torch and runs on a GPU**.
-This results in about ~200x increase in training speed.
-It turns out that this also translates to much better performance.
+Compared to the origianl NeuralTalk this implementation is **batched, uses Torch, runs on a GPU, and supports CNN finetuning**.
+All of these together result in about ~200x increase in training speed and in a much better performance.

 This is an early code release that works great but is slightly hastily released and probably requires some code reading of inline comments (which I tried to be quite good with in general).
 I will be improving it over time but wanted to push the code out there because I promised it to too many people.

-This current code (and the pretrained model) gets about 0.9 CIDEr, which would place it around spot #8 on the [codalab leaderboard](https://competitions.codalab.org/competitions/3221#results).
-I will submit the result soon.
+This current code (and the pretrained model) gets ~0.9 CIDEr, which would place it around spot #8 on the [codalab leaderboard](https://competitions.codalab.org/competitions/3221#results).
+I will submit the actual result soon.

 ![teaser results](https://raw.github.com/karpathy/neuraltalk2/master/vis/teaser.jpeg)